geo-python/site/source/course-info/installing-anacondas.rst

 Alternative way to install packages if typical doesn't work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In most cases this approach works but sometimes you get errors like (example when installing a module called shapely):
+In most cases using ``conda install`` is the best approach, but sometimes you get errors when trying to install a package.
+Here is an example when trying to install a module called shapely:

 .. code-block::